annakatschr/closest-neighbor/README.md

 ```

 ###  MySigSim
 This routine calculates the signature similarity between two documents.
-This is done by comparing the lines of the Signature Matrix of each document and diving the union with the number of perm
+This is done by comparing the lines of the Signature Matrix of each document and dividing their union with the number of permutations.

 ###  MyMinHash
 This routine implements a MinHash Algorith.
 Min Hash uses hash functions to generate a "signature" for each set.
 Each hash function provides a compressed, unique representation of the set.